Barnearbeid/barnearbeid/DEPLOYMENT.md

 ## Features Implemented

 ✅ **Norwegian Language** - All content translated to Norwegian
-✅ **YOD-inspired Design** - Based on the original YOD.work website
+✅ **Barnearbeid Branding** - Complete rebrand from YOD to Barnearbeid
 ✅ **Responsive Design** - Works on all devices
 ✅ **Modern UI** - Beautiful, professional interface
 ✅ **GitHub Pages Ready** - Configured for easy deployment
+✅ **Automatic Deployment** - GitHub Actions workflow included

-Your youth on-demand platform is now ready to go live! 🎉
+Your Barnearbeid platform is now ready to go live! 🎉